 Therefore the main project elements therefore are as follows:

-The virtual consultation exhibition has been designed to be fully interactive, allowing for presentation of key project information and plans, as well as providing an opportunity to ask questions about the project.
+The virtual consultation exhibition was designed to be fully interactive, allowing for presentation of key project information and plans, as well as providing an opportunity to ask questions about the project.

-Visitors will be able to engage directly with the project team, via a live text chat function, where they can ask any questions they might have about the project and share their feedback on the current proposals.
+Visitors were able to engage directly with the project team, via a live text chat function, where they could can ask any questions they might have about the project and share their feedback on the current proposals.

-Please click on the above link to access all information relevant to the consultation and attend the live instant messaging sessions on the dates and times above.
+Please click on the following links to access all information relevant to the consultation:

 Throughout the life of our projects, we aim to work positively with local communities and keep people informed about what we are doing.
 This is particularly important when we are developing a project and we want to understand what local people think about our plans.